 Calyceal diverticula, also known as pyelocalyceal diverticula are congenital outpouchings from the renal calyx or pelvis into the renal cortex.
 These diverticula are lined with transitional cell epithelium.

-- gender: females are more commonly affect than men by a ratio of 2:1
+- gender: females are more commonly affected than men by a ratio of 2:1

 - high incidence of stone formation due to urine stagnation

 The majority of cases are asymptomatic and discovered incidentally on imaging.
-Up to 50%, though, present with hematuria, calculi, flank pain and/or recurring infection.
+Up to 50%, though, present with haematuria, calculi, flank pain and/or recurring infection.

 The most common theory for the origin of calyceal diverticula is a failure of regression of the third and fourth-generation ureteric buds, as a result of obstructing stones or infection.